Shego: [crying] Yeah, but I broke a nail!

 - The Extreme Weapons Pack, a humorous Game Mod for Doom, actually has this happen to you if you use your punch attack too many times, resulting in an extremely long animation where Doomguy cuts and polishes the nail.

 - In Might and Magic VII, the Red-Headed Elf (default figure for the Sorceror) says this sometimes after detonating a trap or mixing an (accidentally) explosive potion.

-- At one point in Seiken Densetsu 3, Angela complains about breaking a nail after being blasted out of a cannon and crashing into the ground.
+- At one point in Trials of Mana, Angela complains about breaking a nail after being blasted out of a cannon and crashing into the ground.

-- In Magic And Mayhem, Defrosting Ice Queen Ariadne says this on one level when her health gets down to 50%.
+- In Magic and Mayhem, Ariadne says this on one level when her health gets down to 50%.
 In later levels, she switches to "Help me, Cornelius!"

 Catwoman: Figured you could use my help.

-Batman: You're right.
+Batman: (completely deadpan) You're right.
 I think I chipped a nail back there.

 Catwoman: You stick to the brooding, I'll handle the wisecracks.

 - Played with in Saints Row: The Third.
 The Female One voice uses this line as a Bond One-Liner: "Damn, chipped a nail!"

 - There is a 30% chance that this will happen to a Sim in The Sims 4 with the High Maintenance trait from Spa Day while cooking, gardening, or woodworking.